kiwicampus/ros2_graph/README.rst

    python3 -m ros2_graphs_mermaid your_node

+This will print in the console a graph description in the mermaid language, then you have to copy and paste it on the node’s readme and enjoy.
+But if you want export it to a file use the `-o` flag.

 Example

 ::

    python3 -m ros2_graphs_mermaid /turtlesim

-This will print in the console a graph description in the mermaid language, then you have to copy and paste it on the node’s readme and enjoy.

 **Note:** you must copy everything between *\```mermaid* and *\``\`* including both marks.